seathasky/FF14-MAC_ModSupport/README.md

 ------------------------------------------------------------------------------------------------------------

-If you are using a windows license within crossover, make sure to turn OFF HBAO.
-Leaving this on will cause wierd black textures.
+<h6>If you are using a windows license within crossover, make sure to turn OFF HBAO.
+Leaving this on will cause wierd black textures.</h6>
   <br>

    <p align="center">